francisduvivier/fri3dbadge2020-dht22-to-grafana/README.md

 Probably it can be simpler than these steps though, but this works as well.

-### Arduino IDE Setup for development and flashing
+### Arduino IDE setup for development and flashing
 To get the arduino ide working for this project I had to:
 - Add the ESP32 board manager url
 - install the ESP boards